gokcehan/lf/doc/tutorial.md

 An explicit `:` could be provided to group statements until a `\n` occurs.
 This is especially useful for `map` and `cmd` commands.
 If you need multiline you can wrap statements in `{{` and `}}` after the proper prefix.

+You can delete an existing binding or command by leaving the expression empty (e.g. `map gh` or `cmd trash`).

 ## Yank/Delete/Paste